Unboxed-Software/solana-course/content/intro-to-anchor.md

 }
 ```

-### 8. Test
+### 8. Testing

-Navigate to `anchor-counter.ts` and remove the default test code.
+Navigate to `anchor-counter.ts` and replace the default test code with the following.

-Next, generate a new keypair for the `counter` account we will be initializing.
+Here we generate a new keypair for the `counter` account we'll be initializing and create placeholders for the two tests.
+By default, Anchor uses the mocha test framework which reflects how a client would interact with the program.

 ```ts
 import * as anchor from "@project-serum/anchor"